robbell/azure-deep-dive/README.md

 ### Set the active subsciption

-Get the list of subscriptions:
+Get a list of available subscriptions:

 `az acount list`